pytest-dev/pytest/doc/en/writing_plugins.rst

 If the result of the underlying hook is a mutable object, they may modify that result but it's probably better to avoid it.

-For more information, consult the `pluggy documentation <http://pluggy.readthedocs.io/en/latest/#wrappers>`_.
+For more information, consult the
+:ref:`pluggy documentation about hookwrappers <pluggy:hookwrappers>`.

 Hook function ordering / call example